 Aside from color, the most frequent thing Tara is asked about when teaching is about mark-making.
 She will offer demos to show students exactly how the hand can produce such a wide variety of marks in our beautiful medium.

-The supply list & tips for preparing for the workshops will be available at a later date.
+Click here for the supply list & tips for preparing for the workshops.

 About the Instructor: